navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 **Empowerment is one such measure that which is defined as the channel capacity (Information theory reference ) between actions and states that maximizes the influence of an agent on it's near future.**

 Information theoretically, empowerment is defined as the mutual information between the action and the subsequent state acheived by that action.
 Policies that take into account the empowerment of a state consistently drives the agent to states with high potential.
+Empowerment basically alows the agent to take only those actions which result in the maximum possible number of future states.
+Empowerment improves survival.

 This all sounds fine and dandy.
 Then why don't we see much of empowerment in the current literature.
 Because it is seriously hard to calculate the empowerment.
 Really hard.

-It requires integrating over all actions and states which is okay for small environments and discrete action spaces but enter the continuous realm and all hell breaks loose.

-Most works circumvent these issues by using discrete actions spaces.
+It requires the calculation of Mutual information which has been , traditionally, a very hard quantity to calculate.
+Moreover, the current literature on using empowerment tend to have complicated architectures and often do not have great performance, especially on hard exploration games.

 ### What are the solutions ?
 **Variational Empowerment**: